kyiall/finance-manager/docs/README.md

-# Hello!
+# Hello.

-This is my very first website on GitHub Pages, built with Markdown.
+This is my first website on GitHub Pages, built with Markdown.

 - Written in `Markdown`
 - Published via `GitHub Pages`
 - No HTML or CSS involved 😎

-Feel free to explore — it's jast the begunning!
+Feel free to explore — it's just the beginning.